torch/nn/doc/convolution.md

 `forward(input)` is expected to be a 4D or 5D tensor.
 Note that instead of setting `adjT`, `adjW` and `adjH`, VolumetricFullConvolution also accepts a table input with two tensors: `{convInput, sizeTensor}` where `convInput` is the standard input on which the full convolution is applied, and the size of `sizeTensor` is used to set the size of the output.
 Using the two-input version of forward will ignore the `adjT`, `adjW` and `adjH` values used to construct the module.

 This can be used as 3D deconvolution, or 3D upsampling.
-So that the 3D FCN can be easly implemented.
+So that the 3D FCN can be easily implemented.
 This layer can be used without a bias by module:noBias().

 The parameters are the following:
 * `nInputPlane`: The number of expected input planes in the image given into `forward()`.